Kampi/6502-Computer/README.md

 ## About

-A simple W650C02 microprocessor based computer development board to learn some basics of older computer systems.
+A simple W65C02 based computer.
+This project should realize an old style computer with peripheral interfaces like PS/2, LCD, VGA, etc.

 ![Overview](docs/imgages/Overview_Small.jpg)